 Gerritsen Creek, originally called Strome Kill, was a freshwater stream that once extended about twice as far inland as it does today.
 Around 1920 the creek north of Avenue U was converted into an underground storm drain.
 Yet it continues to supply the salt marsh with fresh water, which helps the marsh support a wide range of organisms.
 Broad expanses of fertile salt marsh, wildflower-adorned meadows, and rolling sand dunes dominate the landscape of Marine Park.
 Myrtle warblers, grasshopper sparrows, cotton-tailed rabbits, ospreys, horseshoe crabs, and oyster toad fish are a small sampling of the animals that inhabit these plant communities and live in or around Gerritsen Creek.

-The creek was probably a favorite hunting and fishing spot for Indians living in the nearby Keshawchqueren village.
+The creek was probably a favorite hunting and fishing spot for Indigenous Americans living in the nearby Keshawchqueren village.
 Archaeological excavations in the Marine Park area have revealed arrowheads, pottery, and food preparation pits dating from 800 to 1400 A.D.
 The first Europeans to settle here were the Dutch, who found the salt marshes and coastal plain of southern Brooklyn reminiscent of Holland’s landscape.
 Their diet consisted of farm produce, livestock, game, and harvests of oysters and clams.
 Gerritsen Creek takes its name from Dutch colonist Wolfert Gerritsen, who built a gristmill and a field house on the creek in the latter half of the 17th century.
 The mill was in continuous operation until 1889, and it was destroyed by fire in 1935.
 The old field house was demolished by the city in 1937.
 According to local legend, the grist mill produced flour for both the armies of George Washington and Lord Cornwallis at different points during the Revolutionary War.